OsamahAnsari/ProjectTalos/_posts/2020-09-11-introduction.md

 ## What is Project Talos?

 Project Talos is a research project into machine learning and artificial intelligence and their possible impacts on game development.
 I currently do not know where I want to go specifically within these fields, but hopefully as I do more research I can narrow down the scope of the project to something more concise.

+## Project Preparation

+I spent this past week figuring out what I wanted to name my project and setting up this website.
+I put a lot of thought into the name, trying to pick something that would give a hint towards the purpose of the project at a glance.
+After some research and weighing my options, I settled on Project Talos.
+I think it is fairly fitting for such a project.
+I even went ahead and reserved the domain name [ProjectTalos.com](https://www.projecttalos.com).

-However, I will be documenting my journey on a weekly basis.
+That is all for now.
+But I will be documenting my journey on a weekly basis.
 Be sure to check back regularly for any new updates.

 Thanks!